Framboise River: Watershed

 It is at an elevation of 31 m.

 The 5640 ha Middle-River Framboise Wilderness Area is a relatively inaccessible protected area of wetlands, streams, lakes and well-defined and forested drumlins.

 A deposit of ore containing zinc (9.55%), lead (2.28%) and copper (0.94%) was discovered in Strachans Brook in the 1890s.

 The Stirling base metal deposit, or Mindamar Mine, was purchased by British Metals Corporation, which operated the mine between 1935 and 1938, discharging waste and unrecovered metals directly into the brook.

 The mine was reopened from 1952 to 1956, with the waste now impounded in a tailings pond.

 The brook flows slowly eastward through low-gradient swampy reaches for 8 km to join the Framboise River estuary 4 km from the coast.

 There is a small deltaic fan at the mouth of the brook.

-It is not clear whether the quality of water and sediments in the Frambois River have been degraded by the dispersal of the tailings.
+It is not clear whether the quality of water and sediments in the Framboise River have been degraded by the dispersal of the tailings.